 ShiftEdit is an online integrated development environment (IDE) for Chromebooks.
 Think about it as Wunderlist for developers in the sense that you can develop across platforms.

 “The goal of ShiftEdit is to supplement and eventually replace desktop IDEs.
 The project is in a similar vein to other web apps such as Gmail and Google Docs, which allow you to seamlessly pick up where you left off from one device to another.
 ShiftEdit is primarily geared towards web languages such as HTML5/ PHP/ Ruby etc.,” said Adam Jimenez, developer and founder of ShiftEdit.

 The goal of the product is to give developers the same experience, regardless of OS, without having to install software or create site definitions.
-ShiftEdit has an autocomplete features that is compatible with HTML, CSS and PHP functions; and they support a variety of server types.
+ShiftEdit, has an autocomplete feature that is compatible with HTML, CSS, and PHP functions; and they support a variety of server types.
 ShiftEdit is free in the Chrome Web Store, and it also has offline capabilities.

 8. imo messenger